 Who doesn’t love a good statistic?
 Did you know, for example, that the national average driving test pass rate currently stands at 47%?
 In Greater Manchester, this pass rate is slightly lower at 44%.
 Want it broken down further?
 Check out the pass rates from Sale test centre from the last five years...

 As far as pass rates go, the ones from Sale are relatively good—they’re higher than the national average, which is always a good sign.
 Of course, it doesn’t matter if a test centre has a high test pass rate if you don’t put in any effort.
 It’s how you act on the day that affects the outcome of your test.

 By this point, you should be completely ready for your test and very familiar with the Sale area.
 As long as you remember the tips given to you by your instructor, you’ll be just fine.
 All that’s left for you to do on the day is to get there 10 minutes early, with your provisional.
 The test will then proceed with:

 Once you get back to Sale test centre, the examiner will tell you if you’ve passed or failed.
 They will also discuss any driving test faults you might have accumulated by using the feedback sheet.
 If you pass, you'll receive your test pass certificate.
-If you need them to send you your new licence, you’ll have to give them your provisional licence.
-If you’ve failed, the examiner will take you through where you went wrong.
-The overall test will take around 40 minutes.
+If you want to be sent your new licence, you’ll have to hand over your provisional licence.

 Unlike other driving schools, PassMeFast offers intensive—and semi-intensive—courses where you can learn to drive in a matter of days.
 This means that you’re constantly building up your knowledge to ensure you’re fully prepared for your test.
 We even find fast-track practical tests so you don’t have to worry about waiting times.
 Don’t just take our word for it—check out our customer reviews if you don’t believe us!